JuniorDark/RustyHearts-Toolkit/README.md

 To build Rusty Hearts Toolkit, open a command prompt inside the project directory.
 You can quickly access it on Windows by holding shift in File Explorer, then right clicking and selecting `Open command window here`.
-Then type the following command: `dotnet build -c Release` or using `dotnet cake` a [Bash](https://www.gnu.org/software/bash) script the built files will be found in the newly created build directory.
+Then type the following command: `dotnet build -c Release` or using `dotnet cake` script.

+The built files will be found in the newly created `bin` build directory.

 ## License